Online Submission Of Lab Reports

 It has been said that a student's first experiences in a chemistry lab is like cooking, one can enjoy the experience, make an appealing product and have a pleasant dining experience if a sound recipe was followed.
-It is overwhelmingly apparent that academic institutions view the introductory chemistry course as a place in the institution's curriculum to ensure that students passing into advanced courses own the rudimentary manipulation and comprehension skills to complete expository labs.
-Ineffective or absent evaluation tools designed to rate a student's high school laboratory experience may explain the "one size fits all" approach initially, but advanced courses do encourage and expect more forays and discoveries in the "kitchen".
+It is overwhelmingly apparent that academic institutions view the introductory chemistry course as a place in the institution's curriculum to ensure that students passing into advanced courses posess the manipulation and comprehension skills to complete labs at the expository level.
+While ineffective evaluation tools designed to rate a student's high school laboratory experience may explain the "one size fits all" approach initially, advanced lab courses do encourage, and expect, more forays and discoveries in the "kitchen".

-The paper medium presently employed to communicate laboratory results between the student and teacher lacks the element of timely performance-related feedback - feedback that has been posited as essential for successful instruction.
+The paper medium presently employed to communicate laboratory results between the student and teacher lacks the element of timely performance-related feedback - feedback that is essential for successful instruction.
 Questioning and responding are the most effective tools for providing feedback to both student and teacher.
-Today's student must wait a minimum of two weeks (1 week to turn in the lab and 1 week to get them back) to receive feedback that can lead to increased learning.
-Unfortunately, students rarely look at much more than the grade on these returned lab reports.
+Today's student typically wait a minimum of two weeks (1 week to turn in the lab and 1 week to get them back) to receive the feedback that essential for learning.
+Unfortunately, students rarely look at much more than the grade on these returned lab reports because they have new reports and assignments to attend to.
 Another flaw with the present paper medium is that all the calculations are graded at the same time and students have only one chance to critically consider the problem and enter their answer.
-Grading a calculation at the time it is submitted (even at 3 am) is a facile task for LabBuilder and the student can correct mistakes immediately, or after a period of thought and research.
-After three incorrect submissions, the correct answer is entered into the lab report and the student is instructed to use this answer in future calculations.
-Students submitting lab reports online are required to rethink, question, and recalculate (higher order thinking skills) before submitting the second and third answer.
+Grading a calculation at the time it is submitted (even at 3 am) is an easy task for a computer program like BAL.
+Additionally, the student can correct mistakes immediately, or after a period of thought and research.
+After three incorrect submissions, the correct answer is entered into the lab report and the student is instructed to use this answer in any future calculations.
+Students submitting lab reports online are required to rethink, question, and recalculate (i.e. use their higher order thinking skills) before submitting the second and third answer.

-- Students have online access to the chemistry lab guides (uploaded as a pdf and doc files).
+- Students have online access to the chemistry lab (uploaded as a pdf and doc/docx files).

 - Students come to the campus laboratory and perform the experiment.